Sustainability

 Plastic Packaging in People’s Lives (PPiPL)

-The PPiPL project involves researchers and industry leaders to address an area of growing global importance, looking at plastic food packaging from production and sale through consumption to waste disposal and recycling.
+The PPiPL project focused on how plastic food packaging is embedded in consumers’ day-to-day lives.
+It involved researchers and industry leaders across the supply chain, from production and sales through consumption to waste disposal and recycling.

 Ocean stewardship